 Although absolute Treatment Points are a guiding indicator of activity levels for the production chemical business, these individual treated wells increasingly exhibit higher volumes of produced oil, natural gas, and associated water, which correspondingly requires higher volumes of production chemicals.
 These favourable characteristics are associated with increased measured depths and higher production volume attributes of many modern wells.
-Since Q4 2015 and up to Q4 2019, US Treatment Points have increased by 109% and Canadian Treatment Points have increased by 139%.
-US Treatment Points and Canadian Treatment Points, excluding the seasonality effect in Canada and the impact of severe weather conditions in 2019, have trended upwards as the Company continues to gain market share in the production and specialty chemical end markets.
-As evidenced by the graphs below, until Q2 2020, Treatment Points have continued to generally trend upward since Q2 2016.
-However, Q2, Q3 and Q4 2020 have been negatively impacted by the economic effects of COVID-19 and the low commodity price environment.
+Since Q4 2015 and up to Q4 2019, US Treatment Points by the Company increased by 109% and Canadian Treatment Points increased by 139%.
+However, due to shut-ins relating to the COVID-19 pandemic and the associated commodity price collapse, Canadian Treatment Points fell significantly in Q2 of 2020.
+Although Treatment Points in Canada have recovered somewhat, and Treatment Points in the US have declined since Q2 of 2020, these declines have been offset by the increased volumes of production chemicals per Treatment Point as noted above.